Michele-Zhu/Digital-Twin-Dataset/README.md

 After the download move the folder `data` to the root of project repository, the rest of the instructions are at section [ADCMP Dataset Generation](#ADCMP-Dataset-Generation).

-The codebase is based on Python version 3.10.12.
+The codebase has been developed with Python version 3.10.12.

 ## Scenario
 ### Considered urban scenario